Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 error: could not compile `variables` due to previous error
 ```

-The pros of having immutability is removing the possibliity of a later part of the code changing the value of a variable used earlier.
+The pros of having immutability is removing the possibility of a later part of the code changing the value of a variable used earlier.
 This type of error is hard to track down especially if the error only occurs sometimes.

 However, mutability can still be useful and make code more convenient to write.
 You can variables mutable by adding `mut` in front of the variable name as we did in [[Chapter 2 Programming a Guessing Game]].